The Elephant On The Wall….

 As well, there are specialty mounts to consider; corner mounts for tricky architectural circumstances, and ceiling mounts are useful when tight on wall space.
 I sometimes use ceiling mounts for in-home gyms.
 I also employ the flip-down ceiling mount in small rooms that serve two or more functions.
 The full motion automated is an electric mount that articulates 180 degrees and pulls furthest from the wall.
 This is a lovely option for full articulation.
 However, because these mounts don’t pull down, their placement is limited.
 Without being able to adjust according to the sight line, for instance, it’s not appropriate for higher mountings such as over the fireplace.

 All said, my favorite on the market for execution and value is MantelMount’s MM860.
 This “pull down and swivel” enables the TV to drop and rotate in a seamless, single movement that is next to silent.
 It lowers to a favorite preset position when it senses the TV is on.
 How cool is that?
 And with a concealed lifting arm in the raised position, it won’t impact the visual experience while improving the viewing experience.

 TV watching has long been a favorite pastime; snuggling on the couch?
 Sharing a bowl of popcorn?
 Jumping off your seat to root for your home team?
 The TV mount allows for shared moments that don’t detract from aesthetics.

-Mounts are easy to install and are activated with functions that accommodate maximum viewing comfort; there’s really no downside to employing them.
+Mounts are easy to install and are activated with functions that accommodate maximum viewing comfort; there’s no downside to employing them.
 As a designer, it’s my go-to for showcasing the TV in a way that’s streamlined and practical.

 Embrace The Elephant!